v2south/BinBayes/README.md

 [1] std alt new
 Levels: alt new std
 ```
 According to the BIC and WAIC values,we can see that model 2 with random effects for subject and item and a fixed effect for condition is optimal among the these two models.
-Also, notice that baseline condition is <em>std</em> for both models since we didn't specify the baseline condition at begining.
+Also, notice that baseline condition is <em>std</em> for both models since we didn't specify the baseline condition at beginning.
 We can set the baseline to <em>new</em> as:
 ```

 ```